loda-lang/loda-lang.github.io/list6.markdown

 * [A312684](https://oeis.org/A312684) ([program](/edit/?oeis=312684)): Coordination sequence Gal.6.252.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312685](https://oeis.org/A312685) ([program](/edit/?oeis=312685)): Coordination sequence Gal.6.253.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312890](https://oeis.org/A312890) ([program](/edit/?oeis=312890)): Coordination sequence Gal.6.115.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312891](https://oeis.org/A312891) ([program](/edit/?oeis=312891)): Coordination sequence Gal.6.216.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312892](https://oeis.org/A312892) ([program](/edit/?oeis=312892)): Coordination sequence Gal.5.50.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312893](https://oeis.org/A312893) ([program](/edit/?oeis=312893)): Coordination sequence Gal.5.95.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312894](https://oeis.org/A312894) ([program](/edit/?oeis=312894)): Coordination sequence Gal.4.38.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312895](https://oeis.org/A312895) ([program](/edit/?oeis=312895)): Coordination sequence Gal.4.58.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.